Health and Safety

 International Health Insurance

-It is highly recommended that faculty or staff traveling abroad on KSU business obtain international health insurance, since many health insurance plans (including most of those offered by the State of Kansas) do not cover important costs that could be incurred while traveling abroad.
-These include Emergency Medical Evacuation, Repatriation of Remains, a Family Assistance Benefit, a Bereavement Reunion Benefit, a Security Evacuation Benefit, and Worldwide Travel Assistance.
+KSU faculty and staff traveling abroad on KSU business are covered under a blanket international health insurance policy through Chubb Insurance.
+This policy covers important costs that could be incurred while traveling abroad, including Emergency Medical Evacuation, Repatriation of Remains, a Family Assistance Benefit, a Bereavement Reunion Benefit, a Security Evacuation Benefit, and Worldwide Travel Assistance.

-To obtain additional valuable information about the policy, or health and safety in your destination of travel, faculty and staff are encouraged to create a United Healthcare Global Member Center account (pdf) and explore their resources online.
+To obtain additional valuable information about the policy, or health and safety in your destination of travel, faculty and staff are encouraged to sign-up for the Chubb Travel Assistance Portal and explore their resources online.